Ukraine–European Union relations: Euromaidan and ratification of the Association Agreement

+In March 2022, the Council of the European Union invoked the Temporary Protection Directive for the first time in its history, in response to the refugee crisis caused by the Russian invasion of Ukraine.

 On 27 April 2022, the EU Commission proposed to temporarily drop all its tariffs on imports from Ukraine to help Ukrainian industry weather Russian aggression.

 On 29 May 2022, in order to support Ukraine's path to the European future, in particular to obtain the status of a candidate for membership in the European Union on 25–26 June 2022, the Government of Ukraine launched a communication campaign «Embrace Ukraine.
 Strengthen the Union».

+On 31 March 2026, the EU's statistics agency Eurostat recorded a total of 4.33 million Ukrainians living in the bloc under temporary protection status.
+The countries hosting the largest numbers of refugees under this framework were Germany (nearly 1.3 million), Poland (950,000), and the Czech Republic (380,000).
+On 26 June 2026, the European Commission formally proposed extending the temporary protection framework for displaced Ukrainians until March 2028.
+At the request of Kyiv, the proposal introduced restrictions excluding newly arriving Ukrainian men of military age from receiving automatic temporary protection status.

 Legal instruments

 Partnership and Cooperation Agreement (1994)

 The political dialogue between the EU and Ukraine started in 1994 when the Partnership and Cooperation Agreement (PCA) was signed.
 That document was focused on economic and social issues as well as on the necessity of improving public government and guaranteeing free press and civil rights.
 The framework set for political discussions was modest: yearly meeting between EU Troika and Ukrainian leadership and some inter ministerial consultations.
 The Partnership and Cooperation Agreement of 1994 entered into force in 1998 and expired in 2008.
 None of the top level meetings brought any major changes to a reserved EU approach.
 Leaders focused chiefly on economic transition and human rights records as well as on issues connected to the Chernobyl nuclear power plant and its containment.